0

 The building is a regular ellipse 88 meters long and 75.80 meters wide.
 It is constructed out of brick-faced concrete, with a few decorative elements in travertine.
 The structure was three stories high but only a section of the lowest story is preserved.

-Text imported from Wikipedia article "Amphitheatrum Castrense" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Amphitheatrum Castrense" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants